 But at sustained high levels, cortisol can destroy healthy muscle and bone, slow down healing and normal cell regeneration, co-opt bio-chemicals needed to make other vital hormones, impair digestion, metabolism and mental function, weaken your immune system and make you put on weight that you can’t easily lose with dieting and/or exercise.

 When the adrenals are chronically overworked, they lose the capacity to produce significant amounts of dhea, which is the precursor hormone to estrogen, progesterone and testosterone.
 Inadequate dhea contributes to fatigue, depression, aching joints, decreased sex drive, impaired immune function, loss of bone and muscle mass.

 Can I resolve this without seeing a doctor?

 To give your adrenal glands the support they need, it is my experience that patients with mild fatigue can see significant improvement by getting more rest, meditating, reducing obvious stressors, increasing exercise moderately and enriching nutrient intake while reducing carbohydrates and stimulants.

-Patients with more severe symptoms or those who have reached complete adrenal exhaustion (stage 7), usually require greater intervention; and, will need personalized therapy by a qualified physician who has extensive knowledge of this disabling condition and its treatment.
+Patients with more severe symptoms or those who have reached complete adrenal exhaustion (stage 7), require greater intervention and will need personalized therapy by a qualified physician who has extensive knowledge of this disabling condition and its treatment.

 What is needed to get the right help?

-A program that supports healthy endocrine function with specialized organic nutrients and glandulars, dietary guidance and selected naturopathic and bio-energetic therapies is the only way to see a significant change in symptoms of chronic fatigue syndrome.
+A program supporting healthy endocrine function with specialized organic nutrients and glandulars, in addition to dietary guidance and selected naturopathic and bioenergetic therapies is the best way to see a significant change in symptoms of chronic fatigue syndrome.
 My advice to a patient who believes they might have this condition is to see a natural doctor who has extensive knowledge of this condition asap before the situation gets worse!